This is Part 4 of a 4-part docu-series, it started here in Part I.

 12 And through the hands of the apostles many signs and wonders were done among the people.
 And they were all with one accord in Solomon’s Portico.
 13 Yet none of the rest dared join them, but the people esteemed them highly.
 14 Believers were increasingly added to the Lord, multitudes of both men and women, 15 so that they brought the sick out into the streets and laid them on beds and couches, that at least the shadow of Peter passing by might fall on some of them.
 16 Also a multitude gathered from the surrounding cities to Jerusalem, bringing sick people and those who were tormented by unclean spirits, and they were all healed.”

 We are to deal with helping those who cannot help themselves and be a defender of women and children and the oppressed.
-I presented the whole story of Ananias and Sapphira and included verses 12-16 which tells of the 1000’s of miracles that happened in the Portico area.
+I presented the whole story of Ananias and Sapphira and included verses 12-16 which tell of the 1000’s of miracles that happened in the Portico area.
 We live in a world where evil dwells and even in churches it happens.
-There is a mix and we don’t simply ignore the bad and expect God to whoosh is away.
+There is a mix and we don’t simply ignore the bad and expect God to whoosh it away.
 It is our responsibility!
-Who would have thought in our generation that things could become so bad that over 200 mass shootings have happened in the U.S. in less than six months and all else I said earlier.
+Who would have thought in our generation that things could become so bad that over 200 mass shootings have happened in the U.S. in less than six months, and all else I mention in parts 1-4?
 Who would have thought that daily news of war across the globe in 2022 would take the lives of ‘tens of thousands‘ on both sides?

 What are we doing in the midst of it all to protect our own, let alone the rest of the world?

 Isaiah 59 tells what God/Jesus thinks before He sent His Spirit to dwell in us to live a righteous and just life.
 It is talking about us today!
 We already have HIS Holy Spirit living in us.
 God is looking for us to use what He gave us to be intercessors on behalf of the children.
 On behalf of those who are being human trafficked and sex trafficked and murdered.